California settles decades-long lawsuit over lead paint, but outcome is bittersweet

 “We’re pleased that we’ve been able to hold lead paint manufacturers accountable and responsible,” he said.

-The defendant paint companies did not admit any wrongdoing under the settlement.
+The defendant paint companies did not admit any wrongdoing under the settlement, and Sherwin-Williams and ConAgra welcomed the end of the legal battle.

 "Sherwin-Williams is pleased to have reached an agreement to resolve this litigation, and it will continue to vigorously and aggressively defend against any similar current or future litigation," the company said in a written statement.